Florence Shapiro

 Florence Donald Shapiro (born May 2, 1948) is an American politician from Texas.
 Her political career lasted over 30 years and coincided with Plano's growth from a bedroom community of 17,000 to a city of almost 300,000 residents.
-After moving to Plano in 1972, she served on the Plano City Council from 1979 to 1990 and served as the city's first female and Jewish elected mayor from 1990 to 1992.
+She served on the Plano City Council from 1979 to 1990 and served as the city's first female and Jewish elected mayor from 1990 to 1992.

 As a Republican, Shapiro served in the Texas Senate from 1993 to 2013, representing District 2 from 1993 to 1995 and District 8 from 1995 until her retirement in 2013.
 Her constituency was centered in Collin County in the Dallas–Fort Worth Metroplex, especially the city of Plano.

 In the Texas Senate, Shapiro chaired the State Affairs Committee and the chamber's Education Committee from 2003 to 2013.

 Early life and education

 A first-generation American, Shapiro was born to German-born Martin and Ann Donald, both Holocaust survivors, in New York City on May 2, 1948.
 Shapiro's mother was pregnant with her on the ship passage from England to New York City.

 After a decade in New York City, the family moved to Dallas, Texas in 1958, and Shapiro attended and graduated from Hillcrest High School.
 After high school, Shapiro matriculated to The University of Texas at Austin, and was the first in her family to attend college.
 At UT, she met her husband Howard. and earned a B.S. in secondary education in 1970.

 Shapiro began her professional career as a public school English and speech teacher at Richardson High School in Richardson, Texas for two years.
 She and her husband moved from Richardson to Plano in 1972, when Plano's population was 17,500.
 In the 1980s, Shapiro founded and operated Shapiro & Company, an advertising, public relations and events firm for 10 years before closing the company due to scheduling demands from her responsibilities in the Texas Senate.